kimai/legacy/administrator/authenticator.md

 * **saml_idpslsURL** URL Location of the IdP where SLO Request will be sent.
 * **saml_idpcertFingerprint** Instead of use the whole x509cert you can use a fingerprint in order to validate a SAMLResponse.
 * **nonSAMLAcounts** A list of kimai-usernames that shall **not** be authenticated via SAML but via the default kimai-authentication-adapter
+* **defaultGlobalRoleName** The Global Role to assign all new SAML Authenticated users to upon creation
+* **defaultGroupMemberships** The Groups to assign to the user upon creation via SAML

 Default settings and full example for ``includes/auth.php``: